Bradstock/bradstock-production/src/pages/logistics.md

   title: Parking
   alt: cars in a field
   content: Camp Pa Qua Tuck has limited parking, we have a parking crew that will
     help direct guests on where to park.
-If you can car pool with friends, we'd appreciate it.
-As the parking fields fill up you may need to park on Montauk Highway.
-Please take care while parking and please be respectful of the team helping with parking, they are doing their best.<br>If you require Handicapped Parking please let the parking team know and they will direct you on where to park.
+If you can car pool with friends, we'd appreciate it!<br><br>As the parking fields fill up you may need to park on Montauk Highway.
+    Please take care while parking and please be respectful of the team helping with parking, they are doing their best.<br><br>If you require Handicapped Parking please let the parking team know and they will direct you on where to park.
   icon: true
 - template: tag
   component: tag